 - WBC count blood draw

 I’m just beginning to figure out what I need to do while we wait for the results.
 Chances are they will take 6 weeks or so, so I’ve devised a plan until then.
 Have I said how thankful I am that I went to school for this stuff?
-Being a Nutritionist was the best thing I’ve ever done for myself.
+Becoming a nutrition educator was the best thing I’ve ever done for myself.
 I digress [it’s always good to pause for a moment to be thankful!], to the plan:

 - Reduce sugar.
 This includes maple syrup, brown rice syrup, agave, molasses, and sucanat.
 The only sweeteners I will be having are honey [helps to control blood sugar if combined with fiber], stevia [natural sweetener – whole/green leaf is the best], and as a treat, palm/coconut sugar [very low GI].

 - Increase fiber.
 I will be adding the following to my daily routine to help me hit 50g of fiber a day: 2 tablespoon flax (4g fiber), 2 tablespoon chia (6g), 2 apples with almond butter (11g)

 - Increase antioxidants.
 Bring on the camu camu.